 Most of all, speak with your senior loved one about the prevalence of online sweetheart scams.
 Listen to your loved one’s description of his or her new love interest and exactly how the relationship is developing.
 Point out any warning signs and help your loved one understand the danger he or she might be facing.

 Seniorcorp is standing by to assist by providing safe, trusted caregivers to help seniors with cheerful companionship that alleviates loneliness, isolation, and depression.
-Highly trained professionals are available to provide a variety of services for in-home care in Virginia Beach, VA and the surrounding areas, according to the level of care and schedule that meets your family’s individual needs.
+Highly trained professionals are available to provide a variety of services for home health in Virginia Beach and the surrounding areas, according to the level of care and schedule that meets your family’s individual needs.
 Contact us today at 757-640-0557 to schedule a free, in-home consultation to learn more.